Summary

 Rinse Your Eyes and Nose

 Dust can irritate sensitive areas like your eyes and nose.
 Rinse your eyes with clean, lukewarm water for a few minutes to alleviate discomfort.
 Inhaling dust particles can frequently become lodged in your nasal passages.
 Blowing your nose regularly can assist in eliminating these particles.
 Cover your nostrils with a tissue and softly blow to dislodge the dust.
 Avoid blowing too hard or forcefully, as this can harm your nasal passages.
 Blowing your nose frequently after dust contact is essential, but avoiding doing so excessively to minimize irritation.
-Moreover, A saline nasal spray or a gentle rinse with a Neti pot can help clear out the dust if your nose is affected.
+Moreover, a saline nasal spray or a gentle rinse with a Neti pot can help clear out the dust if your nose is affected.

 Drink Plenty of Water